 For instance, think of the last time you searched for a local business, such as a cafe or hair stylist, only to see that their Facebook page hasn’t been updated in over a year.
 Chances are, you got the impression that they were no longer in business, or at least not very likely to respond to inquiries.
 More importantly, how likely were you to try to contact this business in other ways, such as through email or a phone call?

-The fact is, customers expect to engage with companies through social media.
+The fact is, that customers expect to engage with companies through social media.
 Over 91% of social media users keep up with their favorite brands or businesses primarily through their preferred social media platforms, whether it’s Facebook, Instagram, Pinterest, TikTok, LinkedIn, Snapchat, Reddit, YouTube, or WhatsApp.
 In addition, well over half (63%) of consumers expect to access customer service through those same platforms.

 Social media is a major source of purchasing information